deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/mongodb/vector-search.md

 ### Vector search

 Vector search is a capability that allows you to do semantic search where you are searching data based on meaning.
 This technique employs machine learning models, often called encoders, to transform text, audio, images, or other types of data into high-dimensional vectors.
-These vectors capture the semantic meaning of the data, which can then be searched through to find similar content based on vectors being “near” one another in a high-dimensional space.
-This can be a great compliment to traditional keyword-based search techniques but is also seeing an explosion of excitement because of its relevance to augment the capabilities of large language models (LLMs) by providing ground truth outside of what the LLMs “know.”
+These vectors capture the semantic meaning of the data, which can then be searched through to find similar content based on vectors being "near" one another in a high-dimensional space.
+This can be a great compliment to traditional keyword-based search techniques but is also seeing an explosion of excitement because of its relevance to augment the capabilities of large language models (LLMs) by providing ground truth outside of what the LLMs "know."
 In search use cases, this allows you to find relevant results even when the exact wording isn't known.
 This technique can be useful in a variety of contexts, such as natural language processing and recommendation systems.

 ### What is Atlas Vector Search?